About the Recovery Partition on your PC

 Some users cannot clone recovery partition to USB drive with Windows built-in tool because the partition contains system programs.
 Chances are that you will get “the drive is not a valid backup location” warning.

 Step 1.
 Install and start AOMEI Backupper.
 Plug in the USB drive and make sure it can be detected by Windows.
-Click Partition Clone under Clone tab.
+Click Disk Clone under Clone tab.

 Step 2.
-Select the Recovery Partition as the source partition.
+Select the source disk containing the Recovery Partition.

 Step 3.
-Select the USB drive as the destination partition.
+Select the USB drive as the destination disk.
 Please note that all data on this USB drive will be overwritten, so backup files you care most beforehand.

-If you clone Recovery Partition to SSD, check SSD Alignment box will improve the reading and writing speed.
+When cloning Recovery Partition to SSD, you can check SSD Alignment to improve the reading and writing speed.